 Today, journalism works according to the political agenda of a significant number of journalists who act more as political activists than as neutral reporters of the facts.
 Given that Millennials are now the largest generation in history and came of age alongside digital information technology, it’s obvious Millennials don’t trust the mainstream news media and are instead looking to independent sources and their peers for trusted information.
 People want to know what is happening, not be told what to think about it through biased narratives.

-Canada’s government-sponsored media bailout will not slow or reverse the death of journalistic decline in the country and may well accelerate it by a citizenry fed up with being taken for fools by politicians, bureaucrats, and mainstream news media.
+Canada’s government-sponsored media bailout will not slow or reverse the death of journalistic integrity in the country and may well accelerate it by a citizenry fed up with being taken for fools by politicians, bureaucrats, and mainstream news media.
 This temporary bailout will not balance out bias or diffuse polarization.
 Journalistic integrity will not be recovered by those who threw it out the window for the ease of creating headlines based on tweets and job security through their national union.

 Digital is changing this power dynamic for the better.
 The truth always comes out, in time.
-I founded The Visionable in response to thousands of Millennials telling me they needed a trusted source of information about what is going on in our world, to find and tell the actual news to those who want to know it.
+The Visionable was founded in response to thousands of Millennials saying they needed a trusted source of information about what is going on in our world, to find and tell the actual news to those who want to know it.
 Paid subscriptions and donations to independent news media and individual voices outnumber those to mainstream news media many times over.
 The demand for intelligible, fact-based information and commentary exists and people are paying for it.
 We want quality, in-depth information and are supporting it with our wallets, not by force through our taxes.
 Elite-minded journalists are being replaced with intellectually curious freelance journalists who are genuinely interested and fascinated by the stories and information they pursue, sharing it with the world for the betterment of us all.
 This shift is creating a better, stronger, more resilient business model that actually delivers to people and responds to market demand.

 That is what news should be – empowering, motivating, and purposeful.
 If you agree, join our growing community with a subscription to The Visionable.